Citrus Fruit Salad

 The kids loved this version with blueberries, blackberries, and fresh mint.

 Our garden is filled with citrus all year, but it’s especially wonderful during blood orange season (late winter through spring).
 If you love citrus too, check out these other fun recipes.
+If you’re not familiar with kumquats, be sure to read this Kumquat 101 post.

 - Lemon Tahini Salad Dressing